napengam/floater/README.md

 ====

-Add functionality to keep floating objects in sync with content chnages inside a table.
+Add functionality to keep floating objects in sync with content changes inside a table.

 In case rows are added or deleted the floating left columns have to be adjusted

-In case content/geometry of columns change this has to be taken care of.
+In case content/geometry of columns change, this has to be taken care of.
 Influenc of these changes on left columns and header columns.